 Since I got back from Tulum, I’ve made a conscious effort to get out more.
 My morning walks with my dog, Marley, are an essential part of my daily routine because they set the day’s tone.
 I use the time to listen to music/podcasts and take in the world around me.
 I’m lucky to live in such a beautiful city because there’s so much to do and see.
 The trip reminded me that being outside brings me peace, so I’m back to shooting outdoors more consistently.
 2020 remains the year of bad news, but I’m still trying to push through and take care of myself regardless because there will always be bad news.

 When we decided to take the trip, I knew I wanted to make the most of the opportunity and take as many photos as possible.
 In my previous blog, I shared that this was my first time traveling with my film and digital cameras.
 I was very minimalist with film, packing only the camera, some film, and one lens.
-As far as my digital, I packed my Canon T7i, MacBook Pro, 24mm lens, 10-18mm lens, 18-135mm lens, several filters, memory cards, and a tripod.
+As far as my digital, I packed my camera, MacBook, several lenses, filters, memory cards, and a tripod.
 We visited Quintana Roo the year before, staying in Akumal that time, but I regretted not having various lenses.
-I was ready for any and everything this time.
+I was ready for any and everything this time, but honestly, I didn’t shoot as much as I thought I would.
+I used the time to relax and live in the moment.
+The things I captured were little moments that stuck out here & there.

 I took these pictures around our private villa, which blew me away.
 Outside of this place, I didn’t need much.
 I’m an all-around nature lover, so this place was Heaven on Earth to me.